TheGrandmother/jFML/README.md

 jFML
 ==
-A java implementation of the FML machine wich i have designed.
+A java implementation of the FML machine which i have designed.

 Basic Usage
 -----
 Run the VFml class.
-To se a very basic little example just hit the "Assemble And Load" button in the lower left corner.
+To see a very basic little example just hit the "Assemble And Load" button in the lower left corner.
 Choose the cloud.asm file.
 Then just hit "Run".
-The "Assemble And Load" buttun assembles the chosen file. generates a outputfile with the same name but with a .fml file extenstion and then loads the assembled program into memory address 0.
+The "Assemble And Load" button assembles the chosen file. generates a output file with the same name but with a .fml file extension and then loads the assembled program into memory address 0.

-A more thurrough usage guide will apeare sometime in the future.
+A more thorough usage guide will appear sometime in the future.
+Once I'm satisfied with the entire ISA i will write a proper documentation but the crap below here will serve as a general description of how the VM works.

 Short ISA description